What is Azure DevOps?

 Azure DevOps Services | Azure DevOps Server 2022 - Azure DevOps Server 2019 | TFS 2018

 You can work in the cloud using Azure DevOps Services or on-premises using Azure DevOps Server.
-For information on the differences between the cloud versus on-premises platforms, see Azure DevOps Services and Azure DevOps Server.
+For more information, see Differences between Azure DevOps Services and Azure DevOps Server.

 Azure DevOps provides integrated features that you can access through your web browser or IDE client.
 You can use all the services included with Azure DevOps, or choose just what you need to complement your existing workflows.

 Azure DevOps supports adding extensions and integrating with other popular services, such as: Campfire, Slack, Trello, UserVoice, and more, and developing your own custom extensions.

 Azure DevOps Services supports integration with GitHub.com and GitHub Enterprise Server repositories.
 Choose Azure DevOps Services when you want the following outcomes:

 - Quick set-up